Membership approved December 15, 2013. This version supersedes any and all previous documents.

 Section 2.
 Any committee appointment may be terminated by a majority vote of the full Board, and the Board may appoint successors to those persons whose services have been terminated.
 Committee appointees are to thoroughly engage their assignment, as it is a privilege to serve the club.
 Appointees may be terminated from their assigned committee for dereliction of duties.
 Teamwork is essential for a committee to function, and committees are invaluable to the running of the Club.

 Section 1.
 American Kennel Club Suspension.
-Any member who is suspended from all the privileges of The American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.
+Any member who is suspended from any of the privileges of The American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.

 Section 2.
 Charges.
 Any member may bring charges against a fellow member for alleged misconduct prejudicial to the best interests of the Club or the Breed.
 Written charges with specifications must be filed with the Secretary, together with a deposit of $50, which shall be forfeited if such charges are not sustained by the Board or a committee following a hearing.
 The Secretary shall promptly send a copy of the charges to the Director assigned as #2 and the grievance/ethics committee.
 The committee will attempt to arbitrate a solution between the two parties.
 If after 20 days of the receipt of the charges there is no resolution, the Member that is bringing the charges may request that the BOD consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the Club or the Breed.
 If the Board considers that the charges do not allege conduct which would be prejudicial to the best interests of the Club or of the Breed, it may refuse to entertain jurisdiction.
 If the Board entertains jurisdiction for the charges, it shall fix a date of a hearing by the Board or a committee of not less than six members of the Board, not less than three weeks or more that six weeks thereafter.
 The Secretary shall promptly send one copy of the charges to the accused member by certified mail, together with a notice of the hearing, an assurance that the defendant may personally appear in his own defense, and an acceptance for bringing witnesses on his or her behalf.